JRCSTU/wltp/README.md

 ```

 ## Recreate this Jupyter-lab server
-This server runs on a *miniconda3* environment.
+You may launch and experiment with [a *live* demo of this repository][1].

+Otherwise, you may use a *miniconda3* environment to launch it locally.
-All installed dependencies are kept in the `./binder/environment.yaml` file.
+All installed conda libraries are kept in the `./environment.yaml` file.

 > **Note:**
 > Maintain the env-file by running this terminal command after any programm (un)install::
 >
->     conda env export -n jupyter > binder/environment.yaml
+>     conda env export -n jupyter > environment.yaml

-To reproduce this server:
+To make the *conda environment*, follow these instructions:

 ### 0. Install Conda
 Install [*miniconda3*](https://docs.conda.io/en/latest/miniconda.html)